Shkyrockett/engine/README.md

 ## Acknowledgments

-A good portion of code comes from sources such as Stack Overflow.
-Such snippets usually get torn up, rewritten, refactored, studied, tested, chewed up, and integrated into different places if they work as needed.

 - Many of the geometry methods are inspired by samples from [C# Helper](http://csharphelper.com/) written by Rod Stephens.
 - A portion of code for Bézier curves has been ported from the awesome information found on [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) by Pomax.
 - Polygon path finding based on [code](http://alienryderflex.com/shortest_path/) posted by Darel Rex Finley.